-- 1. Post-lab assignments.
-Post-lab assignments are due 1 hour before the following week's section meeting, unless otherwise indicated. - 2.
+- 1. Lab reports, due 1 hour before the following week's section meeting, unless otherwise indicated. - 2.
 Reading Responses.
-Three times during the semester students will have to submit a reading response on one of the readings posted on bcourses.
-These responses will be opportunities to engage more deeply with the reading material and present your opinion and connections to the content.
-Reading responses are due on the dates indicated by 5pm. - 3.
-Final project: Towards the end of the course, you will form groups and conduct a final research project that investigates a sustainability issue, preferably close to campus.
-You can use the field techniques learned in lab or any other environmental sciences techniques that are approved by the instructor.
+Three times during the semester you submit a reading response on one of the readings posted on bcourses.
+These responses are opportunities to engage more deeply with the reading material and its connections to the course themes. (due on the dates indicated by 5pm) - 3.
+Final project: Towards the end of the course, you will form groups and conduct a final research project that investigates a sustainability issue, preferably close to campus and using techniques learned in lab (or other environmental sciences techniques approved by the instructor).
 The course ends with final project oral presentations and paper.